ccp137/SUGAR/README.md

 ## Apply SUGAR

 The trained model can be found as trained_model/ann_202110131500.hdf5.
 To apply the model to new data, you will need to provide a plain text file with a list of filenames in it.
 These filenames will be the waveforms (in SAC format) that you want to grade.
 See filelist.txt for an example.
-After installing all the required packages, you can use the machine leanring model with the following command.
+After installing all the required packages, you can try the machine learning model with the example data provided using the following command.

 ```bash
 python 01_apply_ann.py
 ```

-More details on the useage of 01_apply_ann.py.
+More details on the useage of 01_apply_ann.py are listed below.

 ```
 usage: 01_apply_ann.py [-h] [--filelist_name FILELIST_NAME]